Brazilian Smoky Quartz Gemstone

 Examples of this stone typically eye-clean, without visible flaws.
 Paired with its affordability it is very common to see larger gemstones sold.
 Due to its translucent appearance, it is popular to see it faceted or shaped into a cabochon.
 Beads and chips are also quite common too.
 The durability of this gemstone makes it an excellent choice for daily wear.

-Brazilian Smoky Quartz is an abundant gem, and readily available.
+Falling in type I category, Brazilian smoky quartz is an abundant gem, and readily available.
 It is possible to produce this gem by irradiation of quartz, but not typically done.
 It may also be heated to lighten the color of darker stones.

 • Smoky quartz is named for its prominent smoke-like appearance.